hinto-janai/festival/src/README.md

 [`TOML`](https://github.com/ordian/toml_edit) is used for miscellaneous state, like the `GUI` settings.

-`shukusai` uses an internal library (`disk`) that adds some extra features to `Bincode` files.
+`shukusai` uses the library `disk` that adds some extra features to `Bincode` files.
 In particular, it adds a versioning system.

 This is for when I eventually realize the `Collection` has a mistake in it's structure, or that something should be changed.